Unveiling clean two-dimensional discrete time crystals on a digital quantum computer

 Here, we demonstrate the realisation of clean DTCs on a two-dimensional heavy-hexagonal lattice of $133$ qubits (see Fig.~\ref{fig:geometry}a) using an IBM Quantum Heron processor, \torino.
-By applying periodic driving to initial product states in a kicked Ising model, involving both transverse and longitudinal fields, we measure local magnetisation to observe its subharmonic response.
+By applying periodic driving to initial product states in a kicked Ising model~\cite{Pineda2014}, involving both transverse and longitudinal fields, we measure local magnetisation to observe its subharmonic response.
 With a simple error mitigation protocol based on a depolarising noise model, our results are first validated by showing agreement with both tensor-network simulations of the $133$-qubit system and state-vector simulations of a $28$-qubit system for up to $50$ time steps.
-We then observe a subharmonic period-doubling response of local magnetisation persisting for at least $100$ time steps, confirming its stability against perturbations to the transverse field, which thereby provides evidence for a realisation of clean DTCs in two dimensions.
-Furthermore, we observe other longer-period subharmonic responses with frequencies incommensurate with the driving period, thus identified as discrete time quasicrystals (DTQCs)~\cite{Pizzi2019, Pizzi2021}.
+We then observe a subharmonic period-doubling response of local magnetisation persisting for at least $100$ time steps, confirming its stability against perturbations to the transverse field, which thereby provides evidence for a realisation of prethermal DTCs in two dimensions.
+Furthermore, we observe other longer-period subharmonic responses with frequencies incommensurate with the driving period, which we identify as incommensurately modulated DTC (IM-DTC) responses~\cite{Pizzi2019, Pizzi2021}.

 We explore the Floquet dynamics of a kicked Ising model on an $L$-qubit system governed by a time-dependent Hamiltonian of period $T$, satisfying $\hat{H}(t)=\hat{H}(t+T)$ with

 where $\hat{X}_i$ and $\hat{Z}_i$ are Pauli operators at qubit $i$, and $\sum_{i}$ and $\sum_{\langle i,j\rangle}$ run over all vertices and edges of the lattice, respectively. $h_x$, $h_z$, and $J$ are parameters, referred to as the transverse field, longitudinal field, and exchange interaction, respectively.
 The associated single-cycle Floquet operator $\hat{U}_\text{F}$ can be expressed in terms of single- and two-qubit gates as